velkoskis/matic-docs/docs/nightfall/tools/user-sdk-installation.md

 ## Install SDK from NPM

-With a client setup
-Add the Nightfall SDK as a dependency to your project
+With a client set up, add the Nightfall SDK as a dependency to your project:

 ```bash
 npm install nightfall-sdk